Project update - June 2023

 The pool is open to the public from December to March each year.

-The facility is showing its age, particularly the buildings which have seismic issues, and the original structured design of the pool is no longer fit-for-purpose for aquatic leisure.
+However, the facility is showing its age, particularly the buildings which have seismic issues, and the original structured design of the pool is no longer fit-for-purpose for aquatic leisure.

 At the Pūroro Rangaranga, Social, Cultural and Economic Committee meeting on 22 February 2022, the Council reviewed an Options Report for the future of the Khandallah Pool.
-Options presented covered a range of levels of service centred around:

 View Council report from 22 February 2022 (page 7) (23.2MB PDF)